NextCenturyCorporation/mcs-ingest/scorecard/README.md

   or down, and fell off
 * Moving, rotating, torquing interactions with objects
 * Determine which side of the platform the agent went to (correct or incorrect)
+* Determine if the agent took the fastest path when two paths are present (True or False)
 * Attempting physically impossible actions.
 This is not implemented yet.
   * e.g., trying to pick up a sofa or another similarly large item; trying to interact with the floor or wall
   * Impossible actions will be counted from the first attempt.